 PALMETTO DENTAL ASSOCIATES BLOG

-Any drink with added sugar, even fruit juices, can hurt your oral health.
+Any drink with added sugar, even fruit juices, can cause tooth decay and send you to a local dentist.
+Palmetto Dental Associates in North Myrtle Beach talk about Sports Drinks and your Oral Health and how it might affect you.
 Sugar can turn into acids in your mouth which slowly wear down your teeth.
 Before you realize, the bacteria and acids in your teeth work together to break down your tooth’s protective layer.
 This is how cavities and tooth decay form.
 However, if you drink sports drinks and energy drinks with added sugar, can they be okay in moderation?
-Read below to find out more!

 If you have a sore jaw, trouble opening and closing your mouth, or you hear a click when you open your mouth wide, you may need TMJ therapy from a local dentist in North Myrtle Beach.
 At home, you can use TMJ therapy with over-the-counter medication and avoiding painful jaw movements.
-However, if your symptoms worsen, you may need a dental visit with local dentist, Dr. Hortman and her team at Palmetto Dental Associates.
-Here are a few items they may suggest for your TMJ therapy.
+However, if your symptoms worsen, you may need a dental visit with local dentist, Dr. Hortman and her team at Palmetto Dental Associates give a few suggestions for your TMJ therapy.

 Chronic or occasional bad breath can make any social situation uncomfortable.
-At Palmetto Dental Associates we understand your bad breath concerns.
+At Palmetto Dental Associates understands that the cause of your bad breath may be more than what you eat.
 Below are a few common causes of bad breath.
 Sometimes bad breath, or halitosis, can be a sign of a more serious dental concern or it can be solved with a few tweaks in your daily routine.

 With the cost of living steadily rising, it’s a must that you take a frugal approach to how you spend your money.
 The tricky part sometimes is to determine what’s a necessity and what’s a want.
-So unfortunately, some of the more valuable components of your wellness may be sacrificed in an attempt to save the budget.
+So unfortunately, some of the more valuable components of your wellness may be sacrificed in an attempt to save the money.
 This can spill over into the world of preventive dentistry, unfortunately viewed by some people as a discretionary service like getting a manicure or massage.
 That couldn’t be further from the truth.
-You can save money at the dentist because your semi-annual visits to your dentist serve as one of the major pillars in maintaining a healthy mouth, teeth and gums.
-As you continue reading you’ll learn more
+You can save money at the dentist because your semi-annual visits serve as one of the major pillars in maintaining a healthy mouth, teeth, and gums.
+As you continue reading you’ll learn more about why this